batocera-linux/batocera.linux/board/recalbox/fsoverlay/recalbox/share_init/roms/colecovision/_readme.txt

 ## RECALBOX - SYSTEM COLECOVISION ##

-Put your msx roms in this directory.
+Put your colecovision roms in this directory.

 Rom files must have a ".col" extension.